ezzing/3DLayout-documentation/README.md

 -   **failURL**: an alternative URL to redirect the user when token or id from CRM fails.

 -   **showcase**: When this value is true the project is opened in a special showcase mode, without graphic interface and in a nice 3d view.
 This mode is read-only and the project can not be modified.

+-   **rules**: This is the custom rules to customize the 3DLayout, this attribute is optional, if it doesn exist the default values will be used.

+> Visit the section [Layout Rules Chapter](#layout-rules) to learn how to customize the 3DLayout.

 3DLayout Communication System
 =============================